Key Metrics for eCommerce Performance Analysis

 • Checkout actions

-To turn these insights into action, see our 2025 playbook to Increase e-commerce sales with proven strategies that boost conversions and revenue.
+To turn insights into action, see our 2025 playbook to Increase e-commerce sales with proven strategies that boost conversions and revenue.

 Website and Traffic Analytics